Technocrats-nitw/HacktoberFest/README.md

 ### Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more about contributing using GITHUB website
-Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.
+Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing `4 quality PRs` in this project.

-This repository is open to all members of the GitHub community.
+This repository is open to `all members` of the `GitHub community`.
 Any member may contribute to this project without being a collaborator.

-# Updates & Notifications

-`1 Oct`

-<ul>While we accept data structures and algorithms codes (just like other repos) we will give high appreciation to Pull Requests involving pure developement fields mentioned above , and will thereby recommend your PR DigitalOcean for specialmention ! </ul>
+While we accept data structures and algorithms codes (just like other repos) we will give high `appreciation` to Pull Requests involving pure `DEV` fields mentioned above !

-<ul>All valid PRs will be merged or suitable tags like hacktober-accepted will be given while spam PRs will be given spam label which will affect your participation in hactoberfest </ul>
+All `valid PRs` will be merged or suitable tags like hacktober-accepted will be given while spam PRs will be given spam label which will affect your participation in hactoberfest

-`2 Oct`

-<ul>Keep patience we will try to cover as many PRs and reduce possible delays</ul>
+Keep `patience` we will try to cover as many PRs and reduce possible delays